fastcat/wirelink/README.md

 other peers are on the same LAN.

-Peers periodically send all their locally known facts to all the other peers, with some logic to avoid sending facts they think the other peer already knows.
+Peers periodically send all their locally known facts to all the other peers, along with a generic placeholder "I'm here" fact that is used to detect link health.
+What facts are sent when is filtered to avoid sending facts they think the other peer already knows and is not going to forget before the next send time comes around.

 Peers receive facts from other peers as they arrive, but filter them based on a trust model.
 For now trust is simple: